Mykezero/memory-scanner/README.md

 * .NET Framework 4.5

 ### Contributing
-Everyone is welcome to contribute to this project; just do your best to test the code you want to contribute, and I'll look over and merge your pull request.
+Everyone is welcome to contribute to this project; just do your best to test the code you want to contribute, and I'll look it over and merge your pull request.

 ### Examples
 The library treats searching virtual memory and module memory for a pattern the same way elevating you from dealing with virtual memory or access flags directly.

 ```
 // Get the first PlayOnline process.